<< Go Back up to Region ‘Los Angeles: Downtown’

 In 1927 the State advertised that its new refrigeration plant (air cooling system) was now in operation.
 There was, after all, new competition coming such as the air-cooled Tower Theatre just one block down the street!

-In 1929 a Bakersfield act called The Gumm Sisters played at the State, featuring a lead singer who earned the nickname “Leather Lungs” for to her ability to be heard clearly at the rear of the 125ft deep auditorium.
+In 1929 a Bakersfield act called The Gumm Sisters played at the State, featuring a lead singer who earned the nickname “Leather Lungs” for her ability to be heard clearly at the rear of the 125ft deep auditorium.
 As the Great Depression took hold and vaudeville declined (vaudeville ceased at the State in the mid 1930s) the Gumm Sisters moved to Culver City to appear in experimental Technicolor musicals, and “Leather Lungs” changed her name to Judy Garland.

 Upper Lobby